Fees rising as banks hunt for more fast cash

-Overdraft and account fees are the way banks get a lot of instant cash from their customers.
+Overdraft and account fees are the way banks get a lot of fast cash from their customers.
 Granted, a fee of some sort is not unreasonable in some situations.
 However, bank fees generate quite the pay day for the typical banking institution.

 Legislation passed earlier this year forces banks to adhere to new rules concerning overdraft fees and other account fees.
 For instance, customers now must be asked whether they want overdraft protection.
 Customers also have to be asked if they would prefer to get a cash advance from the bank to cover overdrafts or just opt out of a transaction.
 However, because practices that omitted that information are no longer legal, banks and credit unions now have to find more ways of generating income from customers.
 For instance, according to CNN, ATM fees have risen by 5 percent this year.
 Overdraft fees rose 3 percent on average, and the average overdraft fee is now $30.47 per occurrence.
 That’s actually about the same cost as a small payday loan.

 Interest in excess of what is excessive